Relanto-LKM-POC/gen-ai-vibe-code-plugin/overview.md

 1. **Configure AWS CLI** with `aws configure`
 2. **Store Salesforce credentials** in AWS Secrets Manager
 3. **Open the panel** and use the AWS Setup tab to establish connections
-4. **Submit feedback** using the Manage Feedback tab with full Salesforce integration
+4. **Submit feature** using the Manage Features tab with full Salesforce integration

 ## 🛠️ Available Commands